Zika Virus Infection

 In 2007, an outbreak of ZIKV occurred on Yap Island in the Federated States of Micronesia.
 This was the first time that ZIKV was reported outwith Africa and Asia.
 In October 2013, a large outbreak occurred in French Polynesia, followed by other outbreaks in the Pacific islands of New Caledonia, Cook Islands and Easter Island.

 In 2015, cases of ZIKV were reported in several Caribbean Islands and Brazil, progressing to an outbreak that spread to the Americas.
-The outbreak has continued in 2016, with ZIKV reported in an increasing number of countries.
+The outbreak has continued to evolve in 2016, with ZIKV reported in an increasing number of countries.

 - For an updated country list of ZIKV transmission refer to ECDC: